define-private-public/PSRayTracing/README.rst

 Though I do field questions on the `GitHub mirror <https://github.com/define-private-public/PSRayTracing/>`_ To contact me, you can always @ me `on Twitter as @DefPriPub <https://twitter.com/DefPriPub>`_  (`Or my personal website <https://16bpp.net/>`_)

+Now with an Android GUI:

+|PSRayTracingGooglePlay|_

+(It also runs on Windows, Mac, Linux, & iOS, but you need to build that for yourself in the meantime.)

 .. contents ::